 What is alkaline water?

-Alkaline water has a huge advantage over RO water, and that is it tastes much better than the latter.
+Alkaline water has a huge advantage over RO water, which tastes much better than the latter.
 This is because alkaline water has a higher pH level (9.5+).

-This water takes care of the development of acidity in our bodies, and it has to be balanced out.
-Poor diet, environmental pollution, and stressful lifestyle all continue to cause body acidity.
+This water takes care of the development of acidity in our bodies and must be balanced.
+Poor diet, environmental pollution, and stressful lifestyles cause body acidity.

 How is RO better than alkaline water?

-RO water doesn’t have any minerals in it as the filtration process has drained them all.
+RO water has no minerals as the filtration process has drained them all.
 This deficiency can make the water more acidic.

 And it can affect your health in the long term.
 Therefore, alkaline water is better than RO water as it balances out pH levels and makes it less acidic.
 So, RO water is not better than alkaline water; it is the opposite.